 The Company has entered into agreements (the "Agreements") with its Named Executive Officers whereby in the event that there is a "change of control" of the Company (which is defined in the Agreements to include, among other things, a merger or sale of all or substantially all of the assets of the Company or a reconstitution of the Company's Board) the exercisability and vesting of all stock-based compensation awards granted to such Named Executive Officers shall accelerate.
-Under the Agreements, upon a change of control, 50% of the unvested shares or options to purchase shares held by such an officer become vested and exercisable and the remaining 50% of such unvested shares or options to purchase shares become vested and exercisable upon the earlier of the date of the first anniversary of the change of control or upon such officers "Involuntary Termination" is defined to include, among other things, any termination of the employee by the Company without "cause" or a significant reduction of the employee's duties without such employee's express written consent.
-Additionally, if, within 18 months of the change of control, there is an Involuntary Termination of employment, as severance pay the CEO receives 300% and the other Named Executive officers for one year from the termination date.
+Under the Agreements, upon a change of control, 50% of the unvested shares or options to purchase shares held by such an officer become vested and exercisable and the remaining 50% of such unvested shares or options to purchase shares become vested and exercisable upon the earlier of the date of the first anniversary of the change of control or upon such officer's "Involuntary Termination" after the change of control.
+Under the Agreements, "Involuntary Termination" is defined to include, among other things, any termination of the employee by the Company without "cause" or a significant reduction of the employee's duties without such employee's express written consent.
+Additionally, if, within 18 months of the change of control, there is an Involuntary Termination of employment, as severance pay the CEO receives 300% and the other Named Executive officers receive 200% of the annual base salary and the annual bonus, in addition to the annualized bonus pro-rated up to the respective termination date and continued health benefits for one year from the termination date.
 The purpose of the Agreements is to ensure that the Company will have the continued dedication of its officers by providing such individuals with certain compensation arrangements that are competitive with those of other corporations, to provide sufficient incentive to the individuals to remain with the Company, to enhance their financial security, as well as protect them against unwarranted termination in the event of a change of control.